jojoanaa/AutoFish/README.md

 2. **Once the script is running, you will see a message in your console:**
     > Bot ready.
 Press F8 to start/stop it.
-    > Press ESC to exit the script.
+    > Press F9 to exit the script.

 3. **To start fishing:**
     Press the F8 key.
 You will then be asked to select your screen resolution by pressing 1, 2, or 3.